dtcooper/crazyarms/README.md

     - [x] [select2](https://django-easy-select2.readthedocs.io/) requests in webui (add a new list in redis that gets popped from?)
 - [x] Finish Zoom broadcasting
-    - [ ] needs a second pass, and a better show length picker
+    - [x] needs a second pass, and a better show length picker that limits users time based on google calendar
-    - [ ] time remaining of current Zoom Show
+    - [x] time remaining of current Zoom Show
+    - [x] Indicator about why the zoom form doesn't show for calendar based auth
+    - [ ] Show live info about zoom on status page, similar to `dj_harbor_source` + `live_user`
+        in status JSON
 - [ ] Potential for S3 as a storage source using [django-storages](https://django-storages.readthedocs.io/)
 - [ ] Clean up Dockerfiles stripping dev stuff
 - [ ] Go over `TODO`s and `XXX`s in codebase